 While many VR headsets at the level of the Oculus Go don’t include handheld controllers, both versions of the Oculus Go do—as do the excellent Oculus Quest 64GB VR Headset and its 128GB brother (both of which actually have a pair of handheld controllers, shown above).
 As such, any of these fine VR headsets are a great option for those wishing to dip a toe into the world of virtual reality for the very first time without going all-in on expense.

-If you want to get into virtual reality in a really big way, with all of the extra bits and pieces (such as game controllers) and high end components and materials, the Tethered Premium VR category is the one you’re going to want to explore.
+If you want to get into virtual reality in a really big way—with super high end components and all the latest and best features, then Tethered VR Headsets is the right category for you.

-In effect, MR allows you to interact with the various games and videos you’re enjoying while navigating freely in your own home environment.
-Built-in sensors within the headset provide ‘inside-out’ tracking in 6 different positions (known as 6 Degrees of Freedom, or 6DoF).
-These include forward/backwards, left/right, up/down, pitch, yaw, and roll, which together allow you to move about freely as you play or interact with your MR content.
-Essentially, your play space won’t be limited or restricted by external sensors placed on your walls or floors, so everything feels more free and realistic.
-This is the sort of technology and functionality that you can only expect to find at the premium headset level.
+MR allows users to interact with games and apps while moving about freely in your home environment.
+This works using built-in sensors (within the headset) that provide ‘inside-out’ tracking in 6 different positions (known as 6 Degrees of Freedom, or 6DoF).
+These positions include forward/backwards, left/right, up/down, pitch, yaw, and roll.
+Together these allow users to move about at will as they play or interact with MR content.
+Essentially, you won’t be limited or restricted by external sensors placed on your walls or floors.